kiranreddymothe/profanity-obfuscation/README.md

 INTRODUCTION:

---> This project titled as "Advanced profanity obfuscation using toxic comments" is a Python function that obfuscates profane words based on either profanity of individual word or contextual interpretation of a sentence.
+--> This project titled as "Enhanced profanity obfuscation using toxic comments" is a Python function that obfuscates profane words based on either profanity of individual word or contextual interpretation of a sentence.

 ORIGINALITY: